lilindu/cryo-tdk-killers/README.md

 - `add_interpro_counts.py`: UniProtKB counting (uses `x-total-results`)
 - `taxonomy_tree.py`: Hierarchical taxonomy rendering for IPR013902 distribution
 - `taxonomy_tree_output.txt`: Final tree used in the paper

-## Results
-- The taxonomy tree output is available in `taxonomy_tree_output.txt` on the feature branch above.